Ashitha (writer)

-Ashitha (Malayalam: അഷിത; 5 April 1956 – 27 March 2019) was an Indian writer of Malayalam literature, best known for her short stories, poems and translations.
+Ashitha (5 April 1956 – 27 March 2019) was an Indian writer of Malayalam literature, best known for her short stories, poems and translations.
 She helped popularize haiku poems in Malayalam through her translations.
 She was a recipient of the Kerala Sahitya Akademi Award for Story and other honours including the Padmarajan Award, Lalithambika Anterjanam Smaraka Sahitya Award and Edasseri Award.

 Biography

 Ashitha was born on 5 April 1956 in Pazhayannur in Trichur district of Kerala to Kazhangottu Balachandran Nair and Thekkekarupath Thankamani Amma.
 She completed her schooling from Delhi and Bombay and obtained her graduate and master's degrees in English literature from Maharaja's College, Ernakulam.

 Ashitha was married to K. V. Ramankutty and had a daughter, Uma Praseedha.
 She was diagnosed with cancer in 2013 and was undergoing treatment when she died on 27 March 2019, at 62, survived by her husband, daughter and son-in-law.

 Legacy

 Ashitha, who authored over 20 books, was known to have portrayed her life experiences through short stories and poems.
 Counted among the most prominent women writers in Malayalam after Kamala Surayya and best known for her short stories, she translated a number of works of Alexander Pushkin and Jalāl ad-Dīn Muhammad Rūmī as well as many haikus.
 She also adapted the Ramayana, Bhagavatam, Jataka tales and Aithihyamala for children.
 Her biography, Athu Njanayirunnu (That Was I), was published by Shihabuddin Poythumkadavu.
+The annual Ashitha Memorial Literary Award was instituted in 2022 in her memory.